oxidecomputer/usdt/README.md

 ## Notes

+The `usdt` crate requires [inline asm][inline-asm], a feature only stabilized as of Rust 1.59.
-The `usdt` crate requires a nightly toolchain, as it relies on the currently-unstable [inline asm][inline-asm] feature.
-However, the crate contains an empty, no-op implementation, which generates all the same probe macros, but with empty bodies.
+Prior to that version, a nightly toolchain was required to import the feature.
+For legacy convenience reasons, the crate contains also an empty, no-op implementation, which generates all the same probe macros, but with empty bodies (thus not requiring inline asm).
 This may be selected by passing the `--no-default-features` flag when building the crate, or by using `default-features = false` in the [`[dependencies]` table][feature-deps] of one's `Cargo.toml`.

 Library developers may use `usdt` as an optional dependency, gated by a feature, for example named `usdt-probes` or similar.
 This feature would imply the `usdt/asm` feature, but the `usdt`